ysunaw/Interactive-Lab-Hub/Final Project/README.md

 - Making your move

-To make a move the player needs to update
+To make a move, the player needs to place the disc at the column he wants to place it, and press on the corresponding touch pad to update Pi about the move made.

 - Communication